talentdev2020/ERC20Token-Transfer/README.md

 ## How to Configure

-Now this app transfer Dai token.
-If you want to transfer other ERC20 token, you can modify contract address and ABI json in "conts" folder
+Now this app transfers Dai token.
+If you want to transfer other ERC20 token, you can modify contract address and ABI json in "consts" folder

 ## Functionality